 Keaton Jones, Men’s Swimming

-The 19-year-old Gilbert native and Cal-Berkeley student is competing in his first Olympics for Team USA.
-Jones will participate in the 200-meter backstroke starting July 31.
+The 19-year-old Gilbert native and Cal-Berkeley student competed in his first Olympics for Team USA, finishing fifth in the 200-meter backstroke.

 Weini Kelati, Women’s Track & Field

-The Eritrea native lived in Flagstaff as a child after her family claimed asylum in the U.S. Kelati is competing in the 10,000-meter run in Paris for Team USA after winning the same event in qualifiers earlier this year.
+The Eritrea native lived in Flagstaff as a child after her family claimed asylum in the U.S. Kelati finished eighth in the 10,000-meter run in Paris for Team USA after winning the same event in qualifiers earlier this year.

 Brandon McNulty, Men’s Cycling

-The Phoenix native and Glendale Deer Valley grad is competing in his second Olympics after placing sixth in the men’s road race in Tokyo.
+The Phoenix native and Glendale Deer Valley grad competed in his second Olympics, finishing 24th in the men's road race after placing sixth in Tokyo.

 Abdihamid Nur, Men’s Track & Field

-Nur is a first-time Olympian for Team USA who will compete in the 5,000-meter distance run starting Friday.
+A first-time Olympian for Team USA, Nur finished 19th in the 5,000-meter distance run.

 Delaney Schnell, Women’s Diving

-The Tucson native and Arizona alum is with Team USA in her second Olympics after a silver medal in Tokyo in the synchronized 10-meter platform.
+The Tucson native and Arizona alum competed with Team USA in her second Olympics after winning a silver medal in Tokyo in the synchronized 10-meter platform.
+In Paris, she didn't make it out of the preliminary rounds in both the synchronized and individual 10-meter events.

 Allysa Seely, Women’s Para Triathlon